Sonnet 137

 Red and redolent of love’s sweet perfume,

-My gift to you, with nothing left to say;
+My gift to you, with nothing left to say—

-When read aloud, love wafted through the room.
+When soft recited, love suffused the room.

 I gilded it with dew drop silver tears